 Revolut is a financial technology company from the United Kingdom founded in 2015 that provides banking services.
-In 2019, they released a feature within their app called Revolut Trading.
-Using this feature, you can trade financial instruments such as stocks, cryptocurrencies, and commodities.
+In 2019, they released a feature within their app called Revolut Trading, where you can trade financial instruments such as stocks, cryptocurrencies, and commodities.

 Can you trade ETFs on Revolut?